Equity and Bond Fund

 Total returns are the compounded rate of change in value during a period of investment, including the value of shares acquired through reinvestment of all dividends and of all capital gain distributions for the period.
 These figures are based on an investment at the beginning of the period through the end of the period and reflect all applicable fees and expenses, including a maximum sales charge of 3% for Legacy A shares and maximum contingent deferred sales charges for Legacy B shares of 3%.
 For Class A and B shares, figures are based on a maximum sales charge of 5% for Class A shares and maximum contingent deferred sales charges on Class B shares of 5%.
 Class R shares do not include a sales charge.
 There is no sales charge or 12b-1 fee associated with Institutional Class Shares.
 NAV Total Return does not reflect the deduction of the sales charge.

-Note: Legacy A and B shares are only available to shareholders with account registrations established prior to 5/01/06.
+Note: Legacy A shares are only available to shareholders with account registrations established prior to 5/01/06.
+Legacy Class B and Class B shares are no longer available for new purchases beginning 5/01/15.

 The 30-day SEC Yield is the net investment income per share for the 30-day period as of the most recent calendar month ended divided by the maximum public offering price for A shares (5%) or the net asset value of B shares at the end of the period and annualizing the result.